Free · Micro & macro · No account to browse

 Learn, review, repeat

-Spaced reviews bring concepts back the moment they would otherwise fade.
-Mastery grows visibly.
+Concepts return the moment they would otherwise fade.
+Mastery moves in both directions.

 Is Econ Academy really free?+

 Yes.
-The full curriculum, all interactive graphs, spaced repetition, and adaptive learning are free.
-No trial period, no credit card, no hidden upsell.
+The full curriculum, every figure, the spaced repetition and the adaptive engine.
+No trial period, no card, no upsell waiting at unit six.

 What topics does Econ Academy cover?+

-Two introductory courses.
-Microeconomics is complete — 14 units and 50 concepts spanning basic concepts, supply and demand, elasticity, consumer theory, production and cost, market structures (perfect competition, monopoly, oligopoly), game theory, factor markets, welfare economics, and information economics.
-Macroeconomics is now live and growing, starting with the circular flow, GDP, and inflation.
+Two courses.
+Microeconomics in full — fourteen units and fifty concepts, from scarcity and supply and demand through elasticity, consumer theory, production and cost, market structures, game theory, factor markets, welfare and information economics.
+Macroeconomics runs the full sequence too, from the circular flow through to fiscal and monetary policy.

 Do you cover macroeconomics?+